mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 For more about how to implement an Estimator check [this tutorial](https://www.tensorflow.org/versions/master/api_docs/python/tf/estimator/Estimator).

-Now let's have a look at the code!

 ### Input function

 The input function will define our input pipeline implementation, and it's